USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 .. py:function:: generate key1 [key2] .. [keyN] name { directives }

 In this case the start of the block is signaled by the word ``generate``.
 Unlike a ``new`` block, the ``name`` is not optional, and refers to a previously created object.
-The quintessential example is creating particles of a certain type, e.g., ``generate uniform electrons`` creates a ``ComputeTool`` object that generates a uniform particle distribution, and attaches this to a previously created ``Module`` object describing a particle species with the name ``electrons``.

-The ``generate`` block is typically used only for matter loading purposes.
-For other types of tools, one uses a directive in the block of the object that needs the tool.
-The directive takes the form
+You can also retrieve a named object from within the ``new`` block of another object.
+This is done using the directive

 .. py:function:: get tool with name = nm